 - Never give your password to anyone else or allow anyone else to access this course using your password. - Post your response to the Discussion Board (DB) Prompts by the due date listed on the course schedule.
 It is best to post at the beginning of the week. - All postings must be written in professional and respectful language.
-Respect the opinions of others, and respond collegially.
-Use person-first language at all times. - It is recommended that compose off-line in Word and keep a text document of all of your work.
-Paste your responses into the discussion board from that document so that you have a record of your postings preserved. - Read the postings of your colleagues (towards the middle of that week) and post required responses to the posting of others as indicated in the Professor's prompts. - Be sure your responses are well thought out prior to posting your work.
+Use person-first language at all times. - It is recommended that you compose off-line in Word and keep a text document of all of your work.
+Paste your responses into the discussion board from that document so that you have a record of your postings preserved. - Be sure your responses are well thought out prior to posting your work.

+TASK STREAM

-TASK STREAM: (50 Points) Each candidate must have a Task Stream Account Postings in relation to CCTC Level I Standards M/M/S 17 and M/M/S 22 are required.
+(50 Points) Each candidate must have a Task Stream Account Postings in relation to CCTC Level I Standards M/M/S 17 and M/M/S 22 are required.